-Through this plan update, the City has the opportunity to build on existing assets and continue the vision of TCP as a premiere urban park within Metro Vancouver that both preserves natural spaces and provides for an array of leisure opportunities.
+Against the backdrop of Lafarge Lake, the City has developed a first class park with sport, recreation and cultural amenities that provide residents of all ages with programmed outdoor services as well as natural and passive outdoor pursuits.
+Through this Master Plan update, the City has the opportunity to build on the existing assets and continue the vision of TCP as a premiere urban park within Metro Vancouver that both preserves natural spaces and provides for an array of leisure opportunities.
 A comprehensive long-term plan will provide a framework for the park's ongoing development, use and management within the context of its location, natural assets, and the community's vision.
 It is important to develop a plan that will provide the direction and prioritization of park projects and programming to be started in 2017 that can enhance park use for 15 to 20 years.